 Meet The Team

-The School of English and Culture will be headed by a team of outstanding teachers who between them have a wealth of experience in language schools and other teaching environments, along with a passion for delivering innovative and exciting learning experiences for young people.
+The School of English and Culture is headed by a team of outstanding teachers who between them have a wealth of experience in language schools and other teaching environments, along with a passion for delivering innovative and exciting learning experiences for young people.
 It is a unique strength of the School that this team of teachers will also provide the pastoral care in the boarding houses – they believe strongly in the idea of a holistic education in which teachers and students work together inside the classroom and live together outside it in a dynamic, exciting environment designed to maximise the learning experience and help the students to reach their potential.

 Sam Ponsford, Director of the School of English and Culture